scale-it/algo-builder/docs/guide/README.md

 1. Add assets and smart-contracts in the `assets` directory.
 1. Add deployment scripts in `scripts` directory.
 1. Run `yarn run algob deploy` to compile and deploy everything (all scripts nested directly in /scripts).
-1. Run `yarn run algob run scriptPath/scriptName` to run a script.
+1. Run `yarn run algob run --script  scriptPath/scriptName` to run a script.
 1. To run `algob` on different network (by default the `default` network is used) use

         yarn run algob --network <other_network_name>  <command>